Non-uniform dependence on initial data for the Camassa--Holm equation in Besov spaces: Revisited: Acknowledgments

-\textbf{Acknowledgements.} J. Li is supported by the National Natural Science Foundation of China (11801090 and 12161004) and Natural Science Foundation of Jiangxi Province (20212BAB211004).
-Y. Yu is supported by the National Natural Science Foundation of China (12101011) and Natural Science Foundation of Anhui Province (1908085QA05).
-W. Zhu is partially supported by the National Natural Science Foundation of China (11901092) and Natural Science Foundation of Guangdong Province (2017A030310634).
+J. Li is supported by the National Natural Science Foundation of China (12161004), Training Program for Academic and Technical Leaders of Major Disciplines in Ganpo Juncai Support Program(20232BCJ23009) and Jiangxi Provincial Natural Science Foundation (20224BAB201008).
+Y. Yu is supported by the National Natural Science Foundation of China (12101011).
+W. Zhu is supported by the National Natural Science Foundation of China (12201118) and Guangdong Basic and Applied Basic Research Foundation (2021A1515111018).